 - 3.1.1.
 Side extensions can have a prominent visual impact on the appearance of your dwelling and they can remove gaps from the street scene that help define the local character.
 Side extensions should be appropriately scaled, designed and sited so as to ensure that they do not: - Appear unacceptably prominent, - Erode the sense of spaciousness within an area - Detract from a dwelling's character. - Adversely affect the amenities of neighbouring properties. - 3.1.2.
-Proposals for two storey side extensions or first floor additions will normally be acceptable if: - Extensions should be in keeping with the prevailing pattern of residential development and not erode the amount of space surrounding the dwelling. - A gap of a minimum of 1m should be retained between the side elevation of an extended property and its side boundary, to retain the impression of space to the side of the dwelling.
-This is particularly important within a row of closely spaced detached or semi detached houses. - Projection of eaves or details such as guttering into this required separation distance must be minimal to achieve a satisfactory 1m visual gap at first floor. - An extension which results in a detached house being sited close up to the boundary on both sides at two storey height is likely to appear unduly cramped and out of character with the area. - In more spacious areas, considerably more room is likely to be required at the side so as to retain the character of the area in terms of typical spaces between buildings and the amount and quality of landscaping. - Extensions should not be taller than the existing property or extend above the main ridge line of the property. - The eaves level of the extension should correspond with the original house.
+Proposals for two storey side extensions or first floor additions will normally be acceptable with regard to the following: - Extensions should be in keeping with the prevailing pattern of residential development and should not erode the amount of space surrounding the dwelling. - A gap of a minimum of 1m should be retained between the side elevation of an extended property and its side boundary, to retain the impression of space to the side of the dwelling.
+This is particularly important within a row of closely spaced detached or semi-detached houses. - Projection of eaves or details such as guttering into this required separation distance must be minimal to achieve a satisfactory 1m visual gap at first floor. - An extension which results in a detached house being sited close up to the boundary on both sides at two storey height is likely to appear unduly cramped and out of character with the area. - In more spacious areas, considerably more room is likely to be required at the side so as to retain the character of the area in terms of typical spaces between buildings and the amount and quality of landscaping. - Extensions should not be taller than the existing property or extend above the main ridge line of the property. - The eaves level of the extension should correspond with the original house.

-- Retain minimum of 1m to side boundary - Maintain sky and glimpses of greenery in the street scene - Extensions should not be flush with the front elevation.
-750 mm gap for single-storey extensions to retain through route, maintenance access etc
+- Retain minimum of 1m to side boundary for two storey and first floor side extensions - Maintain gaps for glimpses of sky and greenery in the street scene - Extensions should not usually be flush with the front elevation. - 750 mm gap should be kept for single-storey side extensions to retain through route, maintenance access etc

-Retention of 1m to side boundary including eaves etc.
+Retention of 1m to side boundary for two storey side and first floor side extensions including eaves etc.

 - 3.1.3.
 The contrast that these gaps provide is often a planned feature of the layout, establishing a building pattern and character for an area.
 They provide a sense of spaciousness, provide glimpses into mature greenery in rear gardens and provide relief and visual interest from an otherwise continuous building mass. - 3.1.4.
-The removal of a gap from the street scene can be problematic for the following reasons: - loss of significant view - adverse impact on architectural symmetry or building patterns - obscuring original architectural features on a formal flank wall - loss of direct access to the rear of the property - loss of driveways and parking provision
+The removal of a gap from the street scene can be problematic for the following reasons: - loss of significant view - adverse impact on architectural symmetry or building patterns - obscuring original architectural features on a formal flank wall - loss of direct access to the rear of the property

-3.1.5.
+- loss of driveways and parking provision - 3.1.5.
 The Council will seek to prevent the loss of gaps where they are important in defining the character of the street scene and where their loss would compromise the established character, amenities of the residential area and result in the impression of an unrelieved mass of building.